Our Input Trait Products

 Input traits are genetic characteristics in plants that alter inputs needed in production.
 Input costs are predominantly associated with fungicides, pesticides, herbicides, fertilizers and the fuel used to apply them.
 The goal of Input Traits Products is to lower these inputs costs and improve yields.

-- Cibus’ target crops are the top five large acreage, high yielding row crops: canola, rice, soybean, wheat and corn.
-These crops represent more than a billion acres of annual plantings in North America, South America and Europe alone.
+- Cibus’ Target Crops are the top five large acreage, high yielding row crops: canola, rice, soybean, wheat and corn.
+These crops represent over one billion acres in North and South America, Europe and Australia.
 Cibus’ initial focus is in canola, rice and soybean.

 These crops and these product areas are a central focus of the Global Sustainability movement and the efforts to reduce agriculture’s carbon footprint.
 Each of Cibus’ Input Trait Products directly impact primary targets of these global efforts.